iab-19/code_quiz/README.md

 ## User Story

-AS A coding boot camp studen
+AS A coding boot camp student
 I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
 SO THAT I can guage my progress compared to my peers